ayzhub/ayzhub/README.md

 ✉️  You can contact me at asemotamaki1@gmail.com or <a href="https://www.linkedin.com/in/ay-asemota-88913a196/">Linkedin</a> <br>
 🧠  I'm learning stripe.js and other web development tools <br>
-🤝  I'm open to collaborating on Interesting projects related to Front-End Development
+🤝  I'm open to collaborating on Interesting projects related to Front-End Development ☕  If you like what I do, <a href="https://www.buymeacoffee.com/iamayz/">Buy Me a Coffee</a>